 - Practise at home before.
 Time yourself.

 Just have fun with it.
-Don’t overthink things and let things flow naturally…may it be in the writing of the speech or even with a bit of improvisation!
-I know there alot of customary ways of doing things but shake things up! be yourselves.
+Don’t overthink things and let things flow naturally… may it be in the writing of the speech or even with a bit of improvisation.
+I know there are a lot of customary ways of doing things but shake things up.
+Be yourselves.
 There is no longer a need for doing things the way they “should” be done.
 You’ll be surprised, but guests will remember a wedding that has done things a bit more uniquely then sticking to how it should be done.